dgaydukov/cert-ocpjp11/files/java21/ocpjp21.md

     }
 }
 ```
-* record serialization:
-  * serialized form - sequence of values derived from the record component fields
-  * during deserialization canonical constructor is called
-  * `serialVersionUID` is 0L by default
-  * can't be customized with `writeObject/readObject/readObjectNoData/writeExternal/readExternal`
 * generic records - first condition won't compile, because we don't know that it's type of `String`, but for second record, it's explicitly stated that `Address` would be type of `String`, so adding string works
 ```java
 public class App {